 I came across this idea for Patriotic Mason Jars on Pinterest several months ago and immediately fell in love with it.
 I knew that as soon as the July 4th holiday came around, this would be the craft project.
 I wanted to do something fun that my kids could get involved with too.
-Catherine is only four years old, but she wields a paintbrush like nobody’s business.
-Together, we sat down at the patio table outside and painted these patriotic mason jars drawing inspiration from the American Flag.
+Catherine and I sat down at the patio table outside and painted these patriotic mason jars drawing inspiration from the American Flag.

 July 4th Mason Jars